Blackmoon (BMC) Reaches 24-Hour Volume of $757.00

-Blackmoon (BMC) traded flat against the dollar during the one day period ending at 21:00 PM Eastern on June 16th.
-Blackmoon has a total market capitalization of $2.55 million and approximately $757.00 worth of Blackmoon was traded on exchanges in the last 24 hours.
-During the last seven days, Blackmoon has traded flat against the dollar.
-One Blackmoon coin can now be purchased for $0.0472 or 0.00000075 BTC on major exchanges.
+Blackmoon (BMC) traded flat against the US dollar during the 24-hour period ending at 16:00 PM E.T. on June 17th.
+Blackmoon has a market cap of $2.55 million and approximately $757.00 worth of Blackmoon was traded on exchanges in the last day.
+In the last seven days, Blackmoon has traded flat against the US dollar.
+One Blackmoon coin can currently be bought for $0.0472 or 0.00000075 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.